adoconnection/TudaSuda/README.md

 });
 ```

-and then process it in mvc fasion like this:
+and then process it like this:
 ```cs
 [TudaSudaCommand(Route = "App/Organization/Sessions/List")]
 public class List : AppCommandProcessor